Shakugannotorch/knot_satellite_operators/README.md

 # Satellite operators of knots
-> Warning: it currently does not work for links with more than one components.
+> Warning: it currently does NOT work for links with more than one components.

 > This repository is licensed under the terms of the GNU GPLv3 license.